ujdcodr/NewHotSpot/README.md

 ## Usage

 1. Use any of the .py files to generate the floorplan files(.flp) for any topology.
-Paramters concerning the number of cores per layer and number of layers can be edited within the script.
+Parameters concerning the number of cores per layer and number of layers can be edited within the script.
 A corresponding power trace (.ptrace) file will also be generated. \
 Note: To view a generated floorplan after running any .py script \
 ./tofig.pl <floorplan filename>.flp  | fig2dev -L ps | ps2pdf - <output filename>.pdf